emberjs/website/source/blog/2015-06-18-ember-data-1-13-released.md

 store is resolving the `findRecord` promise with a cached record.
 If this method returns `true` the store will attempt to reload the record from the adapter in the background.
-The default implementation for this method in Ember Data 1.13 is to always return `false`.
-However in Ember Data 2.0 this will be changed to always return `true`.
+The default implementation for this method in Ember Data 1.13 is to always return `false`, in order to ease the upgrade path.
+However in
+Ember Data 2.0 this will be changed to always return `true`.

 ```js